david-frederick/Rails-Audition/README.md

 ### What I did with my hour and a half ###

 I spent most of the hour and a half learning how to make proper rake tasks.
 I have, in the past, simply written local scripts.
 In this case I wanted to access ActiveRecord (because it made the process of importing the data much cleaner.)
 Obviously for this to work, I also had to create the associated models and relate them.

-See `lib/tasks/import`.
+See: `lib/tasks/import`.

 As my time was coming to a close, I discovered that I was recieving 5000 entries from the photos import.
 (This, at least on my local machine, was taking a significantly long time.)
 Given more time I would:
 1. Verify that this is not an error within my code.
 The api site advertised 200 entries, but the page looks much longer than that.